ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 ### When are JSON Patches Used?

-JSON Patches include no RQL or c# code, and offer a limited set of operations in relation to other patching methods.
+JSON Patches include no RQL or C# code, and offer a limited set of operations in relation to other patching methods.
 Users may still prefer them over other methods when, for example -

    * A client of multiple databases of different brands prefers broadcasting patches with a common syntax to all databases.
-   * It is easier or safer for an automated patching process to send patches without RQL or c# code.
+   * It is easier for an automated process that builds and applies patches, to send JSON patches.

 {PANEL/}